 - Study 3: To confirm the findings of Study 2, I directly observed the social attention behaviours and RRBs in 11 boys and 11 girls closely matched at 24- and 48 months of age.
 Again, I found no gender differences on social attention, but boys showed slightly more RRB than girls.

-As RRBs are more easily observed in the early years than social attention and communication deficits, it is possible therefore that ASD in girls can be missed considering that they display less of them.
-It is also possible that girls may not come to a diagnostician’s attention because the social and behavioural deficits observed in ASD may be more acceptable in girls than boys or may be more noticed in boys because of the current gender bias – that is parents and other cares of young children expect ASD to affect more boys than girls and therefore may not be so concerned about girls.
-It seems therefore that mis- or under diagnosis in girls may occur not because ASD symptoms are different in boys and girls, but because they are more noticeable in boys.
+As RRBs are more easily observed in the early years than social attention and communication differences, it is possible therefore that Autism in girls can be missed considering that they display less of them.
+It is also possible that girls may not come to a diagnostician’s attention because the social and behavioural differences observed in Autism may be more acceptable in girls than boys or may be more noticed in boys because of the current gender bias – that is parents and other cares of young children expect Autism to affect more boys than girls and therefore may not be so concerned about girls.
+It seems therefore that mis- or under diagnosis in girls may occur not because Autism traits are different in boys and girls, but because they are more noticeable in boys.